HKUST-Aerial-Robotics/grad_traj_optimization/README.md

 # GTOP:Gradient-Based Trajectory Optimizer
-(This repo is mainly developed and maintained by Boyu Zhou (bzhouai@connect.ust.hk), please contace him if necessary)
+(This repo is mainly developed and maintained by [Boyu Zhou](https://boyuzhou.net), please contace him if necessary)
 ## 1.Introduction

  Gradient-Based Online Safe Trajectory Generation is trajectory optimization framework, for generating a